-Mr. James J. Cotter beneficially owns 70.4% of our outstanding Class B Stock.
-Our Class A Stock is non-voting, while our Class B Stock represents all of the voting power of our Company.
-As a result, as of December 31, 2013, Mr. Cotter controlled 70.4% of the voting power of all of our outstanding common stock.
-For as long as Mr. Cotter continues to own shares of common stock representing more than 50% of the voting power of our common stock, he will be able to elect all of the members of our board of directors and determine the outcome of all matters submitted to a vote of our stockholders, including matters involving mergers or other business combinations, the acquisition or disposition of assets, the incurrence of indebtedness, the issuance of any additional shares of common stock or other equity securities and the payment of dividends on common stock.
-Mr. Cotter will also have the power to prevent or cause a change in control, and could take other actions that might be desirable to Mr. Cotter but not to other stockholders.
-In addition, Mr. Cotter and his affiliates have controlling interests in companies in related and unrelated industries.
-In the future, we may participate in transactions with these companies (see Note 25 - Related Parties and Transactions to our 2013 Consolidated Financial Statements).
+As of December 31, 2014, the Cotter Estate beneficially owns 70.4% of our outstanding Class B Stock.
+Our Class A Stock is nonvoting, while our Class B Stock represents all of the voting power of our Company.
+For as long as the Cotter Estate continues to own shares of common stock representing more than 50% of the voting power of our common stock.
+The Cotter Estate will be able to elect all of the members of our board of directors and determine the outcome of all matters submitted to a vote of our stockholders, including matters involving mergers or other business combinations, the acquisition or disposition of assets, the incurrence of indebtedness, the issuance of any additional shares of common stock or other equity securities and the payment of dividends on common stock.
+The Cotter Estate will also have the power to prevent or cause a change in control, and could take other actions that might be desirable to the Cotter Estate but not to other stockholders.
+In addition, the Cotter Estate and its affiliates have controlling interests in companies in related and unrelated industries.
+In the future, we may participate in transactions with these companies (see Note 25 - Related Parties and Transactions to our 2014 Consolidated Financial Statements).